 Columbia

 Located in Columbia, this holiday home is in a rural area.
-Samuel S. Lewis State Park and Shenks Ferry Wildflower Preserve reflect the area's natural beauty and area attractions include Susquehanna Glass Factory and Field of Screams.
-Corn Cob Acres Field of Fun and Boulders Mini Golf are also worth visiting.
-Discover the area's water adventures with kayaking and power boating nearby, or enjoy the great outdoors with hiking and cycling.
+National Watch and Clock Museum and Dutch Apple Dinner Theatre are cultural highlights, and travellers looking to shop may want to visit Park City Center and Root's Country Market & Auction.
+Field of Screams and Corn Cob Acres Field of Fun are also worth visiting.
+Discover the area's water adventures with kayaking and power boating nearby, or enjoy the great outdoors with cycling and hiking.

 Getting around